 8g–10g Compression clay or ceramic composite (no metal insert) Casinos, WSOP-style rooms, casino-grade custom Balanced, authentic, stacks well Weekly home games, clubs, tournaments

-11.5g Injection composite + metal insert Popular “casino dice” home sets, fast UK decal custom Substantial, mid-heavy Events, first upgrade from thin plastic
+11.5g Injection composite + metal insert Popular “casino dice” home sets, fast decal custom Substantial, mid-heavy Events, first upgrade from thin plastic

 13.5g–14g Denser composite + larger metal insert “Professional” retail sets, crown-mould decal custom Very heavy, dramatic in hand Hosts who want maximum heft; shorter sessions